 Appease yourself with the rich Irish culture in this grand capital city of Ireland, Dublin.
 The region, with its magnificent Irish hues, has the Midas touch of the lost Viking culture.
 The city exhales the breath of medieval Europe with spectacular cathedrals and churches.
 With over 30 stops, hop off and explore the city at its best rhyme through the pubs and gardens and castles.

 The city has its fair share of stories from ups and downs and shares a unique relationship with alcohol.
 The Dubliners take nightlife and drinking sessions very seriously.
 For a long time, the city has tried to look over the borders to embrace other cultures.
 Thus, one can see the reflection of a multicultural vibe in the city.
-If you are a pub enthusiast, then start the journey hopping off at the busy neighborhood of Temple Bar.
+If you are a pub enthusiast, then start the journey hopping off at the busy neighbourhood of Temple Bar.
 Experience some of the best live music and pub culture in this riverside walkway, which also features as a glamorous shopping destination.
 Enjoy walking down the cobbled stone pavements from the medieval times and visit the quirky designer boutiques for the ultimate shopping session.

 The National Photographic Archive reflects Ireland’s past with photographic collections from the National Library of Ireland.
 It is present in the Temple Bar, therefore can be covered by foot.
 Next place to include in the Temple Bar arena is the Project Arts Center and the Temple Bar gallery Studio.
 It displays contemporary art.
 After spending time in one of the busiest and happening streets of Europe, fill up with some good heavy lunch from the fancy restaurants serving delicious Irish, Asian, and American food to gorge.